 - More likely to shift or leak during high-intensity activity than disposable pads

-- Not available in as many length or absorbency options as disposable incontinence products
+- Not available in as many length or absorbency options as disposable incontinence products for women

 Disposable Incontinence Underwear